vk-cs/docs-public/docs/en/main/base/s3/instructions/buckets/s3-webhooks/s3-webhooks.md

 </NotificationConfiguration>
 ```

-To enable notifications for certain types of events, replace the XML with the appropriate configuration that defines the types of events that VK Cloud S3 should publish and the destination where the events should be published.
+To enable notifications for certain types of events, replace the XML with the appropriate configuration that defines the types of events that Cloud Storage should publish and the destination where the events should be published.